Notes for Contributors

 - The Oxford dictionary for writers and editors and Hart’s rules give appropriate guidance on spellings and other aspects of the editing and preparation of manuscripts.
 American as well as British spellings and punctuation are acceptable, provided consistency is observed throughout.
 Where there is considerable such inconsistency, British style will be followed. -ize is preferred to -ise, except where this conflicts with etymology (thus ‘televise’, ‘emphasise’).
 Otherwise, the following conventions should be used.

 - Times New Roman should be used as the typeface.
 The main text and bibliography should be 12 point in size, footnotes and set-off quotes 11 point.
-Phonetic characters may be inserted using a Unicde complaint font such as Doulos-SIL (available freely from SIL)
+Phonetic characters may be inserted using a Unicde compliant font such as Doulos-SIL (available freely from SIL).
+Times New Roman has a fairly good range of phonetic characters so is often sufficient.

 - Single quote marks should be used for quotations of any sort, double quote marks only for quotations within quotations.